 About the data — sources and methodology

-IrelandInsights.ie is built entirely on official Irish government and public data sources.
-No data is invented, interpolated, or inferred.
-Every number on the map links directly to a primary source.
+IrelandInsights.ie builds entirely on official Irish government and public data.
+We invent, interpolate, or infer nothing.
+Every number on the map links to a primary source.

 Primary data sources

 - Census 2022 — CSO Ireland — Electoral division and small area statistics for population, housing tenure, education, employment, commuting, age, and household composition.
-3,420 EDs and 19,000+ small areas.
-Published by the Central Statistics Office under the Creative Commons Attribution 4.0 licence.
+Covers 3,420 EDs and 19,000+ small areas.
+The Central Statistics Office publishes this under the Creative Commons Attribution 4.0 licence.

 - Property Price Register — PSRA — Residential property transactions since 2010.
-Used for price trend analysis.
-Published by the Property Services Regulatory Authority.
+We use this for price trend analysis.
+The Property Services Regulatory Authority publishes it.

 - Rent data — RTB — Rental market data by area.
-Published by the Residential Tenancies Board.
+The Residential Tenancies Board publishes it.

-- Deprivation Index — Pobal — HP Deprivation Index 2022, derived from Census 2022 indicators of disadvantage at small area level.
+- Deprivation Index — Pobal — HP Deprivation Index 2022, built from Census 2022 indicators of disadvantage at small area level.

 - Transport — Transport for Ireland / NTA — GTFS bus and rail data for route mapping and stop locations.